Cue reactivity: Cue types

-Drummond (2000) identified a preliminary classification of cue types including four main categories: (1) Exteroceptive; (2) Interceptive; (3) Temporal; and (4) Cue relationship.
-Cues that are exteroceptive are characterized as external drug-related stimuli, such as sight, smell, and taste.
-Visual cues include sight of a preferred drug, or advertisement, or environment where drug use occurs (e.g., bar, house, neighborhood).
-Olfactory cues include smell of preferred drug or smells associated with drug use.
-Gustation cues include having a sip of alcohol or initial inhale of smoke.
-Cues that are exteroceptive are the most commonly studied in the laboratory.
-Interoceptive cues are characterized as internal cues, such as stress response, negative or positive mood, and withdrawal related states.
-Temporal cues relate to the proximity or distance to substance use and time of day.
 For instance, cues occurring more proximally to the ingestion of a substance may be more salient and produce greater reactivity compared to distal cues.
 Additionally, the time of day at which cues are encountered may impact the salience of the cue, such that the time of day when a substance is habitually consumed may become a temporal cue (Drummond, 2000).
 For example, the end of a workday or a weekend day may become in and of itself a cue eliciting craving.
 Lastly, the theory behind cue relationships is that it is likely there is a complex relationship between cues.
 Drug cues rarely occur in isolation in the real-world, thus an inter-relationship between cues in eliciting cue reactivity is possible (Drummond, 2000).
 Such inter-relationship can be described as a “cue cluster,” “cue chain,” and “cue cascade.”
 A “cue cluster” describes co-occurring cues, such that each co-occurring cue is necessary for reactivity but not a sufficient condition for substance use.
 A “cue chain” describes the sequential relationship between cues leading up to use.
 For example, the sight of a preferred substance like an alcoholic drink may be more salient for an individual in a certain context like at a bar.
 Similarly, a “cue cascade” describes the process of each cue increasing the likelihood of encountering and the salience of the next cue.